This article is written by and published on behalf of Director Koh Chia Ling and Senior Associate Gerald Tan of OC Queen Street.

 The IMDA would also be involved with technology start-ups, assisting in their funding and deployment of these start-ups’ services.

-If you want to find out more about this topic or would like advice about Digital Business in Singapore, please get in touch with one of our experts.
+If you want to find out more about this topic or would like advice about Tech, Media and Comms in Singapore, please get in touch with one of our experts.